ni/measurement-plugin-labview/docs/README.md

 To run the measurements, follow the steps mentioned below:

-1. Open `LDOMeasurements.lvproj` from examples provided.
+1. Open `LDOMeasurements.lvproj` from the examples provided.

 2. Start the discovery service if the measurement is to be used in InstrumentStudio Measurement Framework.